sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

   show: true
 ---

+{% warning %}
+<center><strong>Teammates is currently in beta!</strong></center>

+SendGrid is releasing the Teammates Beta to users on each pricing plan in phases.
+If you do not immediately have access to Teammates, you will shortly.
+Stay tuned!
+{% endwarning %}

 * [Is Teammates available for all SendGrid pricing plans?]()
 * [Is there an additional fee to use Teammates?]()
 * [How are teammates different from subusers?]()